-Their handheld candles refused to light as several hundred members of the BU community huddled against a fierce wind on Marsh Plaza for an April 16 vigil honoring the dead and wounded in Monday’s bomb attacks near the Boston Marathon finish line.
-One of the three killed was BU graduate student Lu Lingzi (GRS’15), and another BU student was among the wounded.
+Their handheld candles refused to light as several hundred members of the BU community huddled against a fierce wind on Marsh Plaza at 5:30 yesterday afternoon for a vigil honoring the dead and wounded in Monday’s bomb attacks near the Boston Marathon finish line.
+One of the three killed was a BU graduate student, and another BU student was among the wounded.
 As plaza flags twisted at half-mast and Ralph Vaughan Williams’ Dona nobis pacem poured from loudspeakers, Brother Larry Whitney seized on the moment as a reminder of the constant “struggle to overcome violence and death.”

 Whitney (STH’09,’15), University chaplain for community life, was joined by Reverend Robert Hill, dean of Marsh Chapel, and other campus religious leaders in offering words of solace to those gathered to grieve.
 Hill urged them to embrace “what we find gracefully and meaningfully good,” and in time, move forward.

 “The whole land trembled at the sound,” Whitney read from Jeremiah 8, words that described how it felt for Quinn Rodriguez (SMG’15) and Kayla Berrios (CAS’15), who were among those at the service.
 The friends had been on Beacon Street in Kenmore Square Monday watching the runners when a convoy of ambulances and shouting police sent them retreating to their dorm in tears.
 They and others were gathered, Hill told them, “to identify and name” their grieving and to accept “what we have endured.”